 Take my advice here.
 It will take you longer than you might expect to arrive at your destination when you are driving or towing an RV.

 With frequent stops for gas, tire checks, bathroom breaks, and driving slower with such a large vehicle, try not to rush yourself.

 Popular campgrounds during prime season book up far in advance.
-If you plan to stay at an RV park, then plan ahead and book far out.
-Or, check out Campendium and look for some BLM land to boondock or dry camp on if that’s your camping style.
+If you plan to stay at RV parks, then plan ahead and book far out.
+These campground memberships can help you save.

 If you have a dually (a vehicle with 2 wheels next to each other in the rear), inflating the inside tire can be a bit tricky if it’s your first time.
-We found that out that hard way on the day we launched our full-time RV living journey.
+We found that out the hard way on the day we launched our full-time RV living journey.

 We tried to fill up using a regular gas station free air hose….which did not give us the high pressure we needed for our 80psi motorhome tires.
 After about an hour of little success, we learned that we needed to visit a truck stop for the high pressure air.

 We’ve also had tire issues with our van when we were 2 hours away from any service station while traveling full-time.

 In all honesty, as a full-time traveling family, we invested in an air compressor that we keep with us at all times now.
 It’s the most important item in our RV tool kit.